App

 Credentials

 A username and password are generated for you the first time you enable Web Remote.
-You can change them in the Remote settings at any time.
-Toggle Web Remote off and back on for new credentials to take effect.
+You can change them in the Remote settings at any time — new credentials take effect immediately.

 One Device at a Time